shaheem-pp/SpendLog/README.md

 ## Contributing

 Contributions are welcome!
 Please fork the repository and submit a pull request for any features, bug fixes, or improvements you would like to contribute.

-## License

-SpendLog is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

-## Contact

-For any inquiries or support, feel free to contact the project maintainers at `your.email@example.com`.

----

-This updated README reflects the new app name and provides a clear overview of the project, setup instructions, and relevant details.
-If you need any further adjustments, just let me know!